 2020: The USDA approved Ohio’s state hemp program.
 The rules went into effect at the end of January, and the Ohio Department of Agriculture began accepting applications for cultivation and processing licenses shortly after.

 CBD Laws in Ohio: What They Mean

 There has obviously been a lot of movement around hemp in Ohio in recent years, all of which has been great for CBD in the state.
-Luckily for residents, the sale of hemp-derived CBD products containing no more than 0.3% THC is legal in Ohio.
+Luckily for residents, the sale of hemp-derived CBD products and CBD Oil containing no more than 0.3% THC is legal in Ohio.
 CBD is also well-regulated in the state, which eliminates a lot of safety concerns.

 Anyone involved in hemp processes in Ohio must get a license from the Ohio Department of Agriculture.
 This includes processors of the plant who would be making hemp-derived CBD products to sell.
 The processor must obtain hemp from a licensed or approved cultivator, either in Ohio or in another state that has a hemp licensing program.

 Once a CBD product is created, there are certain labelling and testing requirements that processors must abide by.
 All hemp products (with a few exceptions, such as hemp used for fiber) need to be tested at an accredited testing laboratory before they can be sold.
 Once a batch is tested, the lab needs to create a certificate of analysis.
 The ingredients on the label must match the results of the lab testing process, and the label can’t contain any false or misleading statements or design.